epics-docs/epics-docs/guides/EPICS_Intro.rst

 pvAccess is a modern replacement and an alternative to Channel Access available in EPICS 7.
-PvAccess adds a number of capabilities to EPICS that augment the set of services that Channel Access provides.
+PvAccess adds a number of capabilities to EPICS that augment the set of services provided by Channel Access.
 With pvAccess, structured data can be transported with a high efficiency and is capable of handling big data sets; this has been achieved with a number of optimizations: